-If the Respondent accepts responsibility, both parties will receive notification and that the matter has been forwarded for sanctioning.
+If the Respondent accepts responsibility, both parties will receive simultaneous written notification and that the matter has been forwarded for sanctioning.
 See Determination of Sanctions below.

-If the Respondent declines responsibility, or chooses not to respond, the Complainant will be notified and the case will be forwarded to the appropriate Adjudicator for review and adjudication.
+If the Respondent declines responsibility, or chooses not to respond, the Reporter and Respondent will receive simultaneous written notification that the case will be forwarded to the appropriate Adjudicator for review and adjudication.

-Review of Investigative Findings
+Review of Investigative Report